Raging Loop

-Raging Loop (レイジングループ, Reijingu Rūpu) is a Japanese visual novel video game developed by Kemco and released on December 3, 2015 for iOS and Android smartphones.
-It was later ported to the PlayStation Vita, PlayStation 4 and Nintendo Switch consoles and Microsoft Windows.
-An English version was released in late 2019 on PlayStation 4, Nintendo Switch and Windows.
-On April 22, 2021, an English version was released for Android devices.
+Raging Loop (レイジングループ, Reijingu Rūpu) is a Japanese visual novel video game developed and published by Kemco in cooperation with Dwango.
+It was released for Android and iOS on December 3, 2015, and was later ported to PlayStation Vita, PlayStation 4, Nintendo Switch, and Windows in 2017.
+An English version was released in late 2019 for home consoles and PC, and in 2021 for Android.
+The PlayStation 5, Xbox One, and Xbox Series X/S versions released in 2024 worldwide.

 Gameplay

 Raging Loop is an interactive visual novel with a branching plotline, in which the player's choices affect the direction of the story.
 Certain choices reward the player with keys, which can be used to unlock additional choices and explore more of the story.
 A Scenario Chart allows the player to return to any given scene or choice.
 There are four main endings, as well as many bad endings, some of which are optional.
 While the player has some freedom to explore different paths, the main endings must be played in a linear order due to the locked choices.

 Many of the game's choices are at key moments in the Feast of the Yomi-Purge, a Werewolf-like social deduction game in which characters attempt to find the identities of the "wolves" hidden among them.

 Clearing the fourth and final ending unlocks "Revelation Mode," which allows players to replay the story with additional content.
 Revelation Mode includes side characters' internal thoughts, additional narration, and scenes that occur outside the protagonist's perspective, such as the wolves' actions.
 Along with Revelation Mode, two additional endings and five epilogues become available.